abhin4v/abhin4v.github.io/posts/twt-notes-1.md

   (a :# as) == (b :# bs) = a == b && as == bs
 ```

+## Conclusion

+I'm still in the process of reading the book and I'll post the notes for the rest of the chapters in a later post.
+For now, you can discuss this post on [lobsters], [r/haskell] or in the comments below.

 [`Functor`]: https://hackage.haskell.org/package/base/docs/Prelude.html#t:Functor
 [`Contravariant`]: https://hackage.haskell.org/package/base/docs/Data-Functor-Contravariant.html
 [`Invariant`]: https://hackage.haskell.org/package/invariant/docs/Data-Functor-Invariant.html#t:Invariant